EthanDM/EthanDM/README.md

 ## 📈 Career Highlights

-- 🚀 Built an MVP of a dating app (Alook) from scratch, delivering a production-ready mobile app in less than a year.
+- 🚀 Built an MVP of a dating app (alook) from scratch, delivering a production-ready mobile app in less than a year.
 - 📱 Scaled a fintech mobile app (Tribal Credit) to production, leading a team of 7 engineers and enabling **Series A funding**.
 - 💻 Engineered a financial valuation platform at **ABI Multifamily**, streamlining workflows for over 50 users.